armory/docs/content/en/armory-enterprise/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-27-4.md

 To install, upgrade, or configure Armory 2.27.4, use one of the following tools:

-- Armory-extended Halyard <PUT IN A VERSION NUMBER> or later
-- Armory Operator <PUT IN A VERSION NUMBER> or later
+- Armory Operator 1.6.0 or later

 ## Security